sfeir-open-source/sfeir-school-dbt/docs/markdown/20-project-structure/30-profiles.md

 <!-- .slide -->
 # Profiles

-Profiles are a centralized way to store configuration that define the connection details for different databases or data warehouses.
+Profiles are a centralized way to store configuration that defines connection details for different databases or data warehouses.

 Profiles tell dbt **HOW** to run.

-dbt searches for a profile in this order:
+dbt searches for a `profile.yml` file in this order:
-* A profile.yml file in the main dbt project directory
+* in the main dbt project directory
-* A profile.yml file in the $HOME/.dbt directory
+* in the $HOME/.dbt directory
-* A profile.yml file path passed as argument of the dbt commands
+* path passed as argument of the dbt commands

 Profiles make it easier to switch between different environments and databases.